Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 Also, ensure you or your pet does not touch this plant with your sensitive part, as it may lead to dermatitis.
 Make sure to limit your pets and kids around this plant.

-Save the following numbers somewhere in case of emergency.
+Save the following numbers somewhere in case of an emergency.

 - American Association of Poison Control Center (AAPCC) at (800) 222-1222